urbit/docs/tutorials/sail-and-udon.md

 %term
 ```

-produces:\
+Produces:\

 `~2017.8.29` \
 `0xdead.beef` \
 `%term`

 ### Horizontal Rule

 Three or more hyphens, such as `---`, on their own line produce an `<hr>`
-element, the 'horizontal rule'.
+element, the “horizontal rule”.
 This is rendered as a horizontal line the
 width of its containing paragraph.

 **Example:**